Highlight

 • April 2026 the entire cloud-scaled analytics, including data landing zones were removed from the docs!

-What is a bit shocking here how brutal that change was.
-Docs were not just noted as (Deprecated) and recommended to follow the new approach, but completely removed.
+What is a bit shocking is how brutal that change was.
+Docs were not just marked as deprecated and recommended to follow the new approach, but completely removed.

 What if I’m still in Azure